BACK YARD

 MY INSPIRATION

 "For my father and my mother have left me, but the Lord hath taken me up."
-Psalm 27:10

 MY METHOD

 "Therefore, behold, I will allure her, and bring her into the wilderness and speak tenderly to her."
-Hosea 2:14

 and

 "But thou, when thou shalt pray, enter into thy chamber, and having shut the door, pray to thy Father in secret: and they Father who seeth in secret will repay thee."
-Matthew 6:6

-One could obviously point out the contradiction that, here we are touting prayer in secret in a public forum, but this blog is being left as an instruction and a record, for the benefit of others of like mind, and I think we are O.K.
 I have been living this life for two decades and, so far, it has not benefited me all that much to have a blog.
 My impression is that few people are interested in the difficulties of this kind of life.
 If my blog was about more traditional enjoyments, the result would be otherwise.
+Those who need this information will find it, and it is available for me when I need to direct interested persons' attention to it.

 Even though assailed with numerous personal impediments, my practice is centered in unceasing prayer throughout the day.
 How is that done?
 The answer is deceptively simple.
 I keep my mind on Him throughout the day and maintain the consciousness of connection with Him - but not only Him.
 I am with the entire Heavenly Court in every action and effort of the day.